Serratia marcescens: Pathogenicity

-In humans, S. marcescens can cause an opportunistic infection in several sites, including the urinary tract, respiratory tract, wounds, and the eye, where it may cause conjunctivitis, keratitis, endophthalmitis, and tear duct infections.
+In humans, S. marcescens can cause an opportunistic infection in several sites, including the urinary tract, respiratory tract, wounds, breasts, and the eye, where it may cause conjunctivitis, keratitis, endophthalmitis, and tear duct infections.
 It is also a rare cause of endocarditis and osteomyelitis (particularly in people who use intravenous drugs recreationally), pneumonia, and meningitis.
 Most S. marcescens strains are resistant to several antibiotics because of the presence of R-factors, which are a type of plasmid that carry one or more genes that encode resistance; all are considered intrinsically resistant to ampicillin, macrolides, and first-generation cephalosporins (such as cephalexin).

 In elkhorn coral, S. marcescens is the cause of the disease known as white pox disease.
 In silkworms, it can also cause a lethal disease, especially in association with other pathogens.

 In research laboratories employing Drosophila fruit flies, infection of them with S. marcescens is common.
 It manifests as a pink discoloration or plaque in or on larvae, pupae, or the usually starch and sugar-based food (especially when improperly prepared).

-A rare clinical form of gastroenteritis occurring in early infancy caused by infection with S. marcescens.
+A rare clinical form of gastroenteritis occurring in early infancy is caused by infection with S. marcescens.
 The red color of the diaper can be mistaken for hematuria (blood in the urine), which may cause unnecessary investigations by the physicians.

 S. marcescens causes cucurbit yellow vine disease, leading to sometimes serious losses in melon fields.

-Professor Jim Burritt and his students at the University of Wisconsin-Stout have discovered a new strain of S. marcescens in bee blood (haemolymph) from hives decimated by winterkill.
-His research findings have been published and the new strain was named sicaria, which means assassin in Latin.
-The professor states that S. marcescens sicaria "may contribute to the wintertime failure of honey bee colonies".
+Virulent strains of S. marcescens can impact honey bee colonies.

 History

 Possible role in medieval miracles

-Because of its red pigmentation, caused by expression of the dye prodigiosin, and its ability to grow on bread, S. marcescens has been evoked as a naturalistic explanation of medieval accounts of the "miraculous" appearance of blood on the Corporal of Bolsena.
-This followed celebration of a mass at Bolsena in 1263, led by a Bohemian priest who had doubts concerning transubstantiation, or the turning of bread and wine into the Body and Blood of Christ during the mass.
+Because of its red pigmentation, caused by expression of the dye prodigiosin, and its ability to grow on bread, S. marcescens has been evoked as a naturalistic explanation of medieval accounts of the "miraculous" appearance of blood on the Corporal of Bolsena, though no formal testing of the corporal itself exists to confirm or deny this.
+The supposed miracle followed a celebration of Mass at Bolsena in 1263, led by a Bohemian priest who had doubts concerning transubstantiation, or the turning of bread and wine into the Body and Blood of Christ during the Mass.
 During the mass, the Eucharist appeared to bleed and each time the priest wiped away the blood, more would appear.
-This event is celebrated in a fresco in the Apostolic Palace in the Vatican City, painted by Raphael.
+This event is celebrated in a fresco by Raphael called The Mass at Bolsena in the Apostolic Palace in the Vatican City.

+S. marcescens growth on bread, called blood bread, bloody bread, or red bread, is an uncommon but known problem in food manufacturing.